Tashdid-Turjo/JS-Project-Rock-Paper-Scissors/README.md

 ## 🕹️ Live Demo
-You can try out the live version of this project [Rock-Paper-Scissors](https://tashdid-turjo.github.io/JS-Project-Rock-Paper-Scissors/).
+You can try out the live version of this project: [Rock-Paper-Scissors](https://tashdid-turjo.github.io/JS-Project-Rock-Paper-Scissors/).

 📂 Technologies Used